 It's 1.26pm.
 It's been a while since I've written a blog.
 Over the past few weeks (maybe a month or so) I've been tasked with optimising a website to launch its first Google AdWord campaign.
 You should look forward to a blog about launching a Google AdWord Campaign.
 I was also tasked with planning and executing a workshop for GHTA members.
 On April 6th, I ran the seminar that educated GHTA members on the use of Email Marketing as a tool to reach customers.
 I am confident that with the knowledge they have received, most of them would be in a better position to grow their businesses through the use of Email Marketing.
 I am happy that I can use my knowledge and experience to help others.

 Many businesses or persons are looking into the use of social media tools but are unaware of where to begin.
 For some, they believe that they can use Facebook for everything.
 While various social media tools are existing, each is created for a different purpose.
 The purpose of your Social Media campaign will determine the tools you need to use.
-Once you understand each purpose, it will give you a road-map for your content strategy.
+Once you understand each object, it will give you a road-map for your content strategy.

 Three tools you can start your social media campaign with our Facebook, Twitter and Pinterest.